-“Though she be, little she is fierce” is a Shakespearean quote that is best applied to Yorkshire Terriers.
+“Though she be, little she is fierce” is a Shakespearean quote best applied to Yorkshire Terriers.
 As the most popular toy dog breed in the United States, Yorkshire Terriers or Yorkies are famous for their long and shiny coats.

 Despite their dainty looks and demure size, Yorkies are great at catching rodents and vermin.

 Boxers are one of the most lovable breeds of dogs.
-They’re the whole package deal – good looks, loyalty, athletic prowess, energy, and protectiveness.
+They’re the package deal – good looks, loyalty, athletic prowess, energy, and protectiveness.

 They’re patient and friendly, which makes them great companions for children.
 Boxers are also strong watchdogs and will attack intruders without fear.